isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/exportitems-operation.md

 ### <a name="comment"></a>Comentário

-Os identificadores de item e as chaves de alteração no exemplo foram reduzidos para preservar a legibilidade.
+Os identificadores de item e as teclas de alteração no exemplo foram reduzidos para preservar a capacidade de leitura.

 ### <a name="response-elements"></a>Elementos de resposta